-Often when travelling, people are too keen to capture everything at once and they miss the small details that really set the scene.
+Often when travelling, people are too keen to include as much as they can in their shot and often the small details, that really set the scene, get lost.
 So train yourself to be observant.
 Search out the small details and make them the feature of your shot.

 5) Don’t put your camera away just because it’s raining.

 Rainy day?
 Don’t panic you can get some gorgeous photos when it’s wet (but be careful not to let your camera get wet.)
 Rain often softens the light especially if it’s a misty rain.
 Puddles cast interesting reflections and umbrellas can provide colour contrast to an otherwise gloomy shot.